-Attorney General Merrick Garland on Friday tapped Jack Smith, a longtime federal prosecutor and former head of the Justice Department's public integrity section, as special counsel to oversee the DOJ's investigation into former President Donald Trump's handling of classified materials after leaving office.
+Attorney General Merrick Garland tapped Jack Smith, a longtime federal prosecutor and former head of the Justice Department's public integrity section, as special counsel to oversee the DOJ's investigation into former President Donald Trump's efforts to overturn the 2020 election results, as well as his handling of classified materials after leaving office.

-"Mr. Smith is the right choice to complete these manners in an evenhanded and urgent manner," Garland said at a press conference Friday.
+"Mr. Smith is the right choice to complete these manners in an evenhanded and urgent manner," Garland said at a press conference in November 2022.

-As special counsel, Smith will "exercise independent prosecutorial judgment to decide whether charges should be brought," Garland said.
-The department said Smith was unable to attend the press conference because he is recovering from knee surgery after a bike accident.
+As special counsel, Smith will "exercise independent prosecutorial judgment to decide whether charges should be brought," Garland said while announcing Smith's appointment last year.

-Smith, who will begin as special counsel immediately, said in a statement released Friday through the Justice Department that he would "exercise independent judgment" and work "expeditiously and thoroughly to whatever outcome the facts and the law dictate."
+Smith said in a statement released in November through the Justice Department that he would "exercise independent judgment" and work "expeditiously and thoroughly to whatever outcome the facts and the law dictate."

 "The pace of the investigations will not pause or flag under my watch," Smith said.